ThKrypt/QualCoder/01-Introduction.md

 You also need to run this command from the terminal:

-`sudo python3 -m pip install pdfminer.six openpyxl ebooklib SpeechRecognition`
+`sudo python3 -m pip install pdfminer.six openpyxl ebooklib pydub SpeechRecognition`

 Install QualCoder by moving to the QualCoder-Master folder or the release folder, e.g. QualCoder-2.7: